phx/dockerjail/README.md

 **The Docker service will be restarted during the installation process.**

+#### Notes about install.sh:
+You can also set the passwords of the root user and the alpine user by passing the `$ROOTPASS` and `$USERPASS` environment variables if you do not wish them to be random.

+Additionally, if you can run `./install.sh interactive` to be prompted for each password, which will be shown in clear text.

+These options are kind of pointless since the root user account is disabled and the alpine user can only log in with an SSH key, but they are options nonetheless.

 #### Usage:
 ```
 Usage: ./install.sh <[help | interactive | remove]>